michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0079.md

 - v: scoop up or take up with a spoon
 - v: snuggle and lie in a position where one person faces the back of the others
 ### Family
-spoon: spooned, spoonful, spooning, spoons+;spoonful: spoonfuls
+- spoon: spooned, spoonful, spooning, spoons+
+- spoonful: spoonfuls
 ### Examples
 - A few minutes later, hunters quietly slurp down with plastic spoons the first course: warm, rich broth, tender pasta, hearty meat.
 - Remove and discard the rosemary and thyme sprigs from the tomato mixture, then spoon it over the cooked chard.